 I’ve been eating BUBBA burgers for years, and I’ve cooked them in all possible ways, from an air fryer to a pressure cooker.
-Today, I’ll give you my tips and tricks on every single way you can cook a BUBBA burger.
+Today, I’ll give you tips and tricks on how you can cook a BUBBA burger.

 - BUBBA burgers come in different varieties, from ground beef to turkey and veggie options.